Staff At The Atlanta Location

 Michelle Winer, PT

 Michelle earned her Masters of Science in Physical Therapy from Boston University in 1999.
-She worked in public schools in Maryland and Massachusetts for 12 years providing therapy services to children with a wide variety of special needs.
-After leaving Massachusetts, Michelle spent a few years being a full-time mom to her 4 children.
+After working as a PT in public schools in Maryland and Massachusetts, Michelle spent a few years being a full-time mom to her 4 children.
 Growing up in NJ, Michelle regularly went on trail rides and riding vacations with her family and has always had an interest in hippotherapy.
+After volunteering at Chastain for 6 months Michelle took her AHA level 1 and began seeing patients at CHP.
+She has since taken the AHA level 2 course as well.
 She is thrilled that she now has the ability to do both traditional pediatric physical therapy in an outpatient clinic as well as hippotherapy at Chastain Horse Park.